-If you notice we have not supplied the length of the array while declaring the variable instead we have assigned the last value of the VBA array using Redim function.
+If you notice we have not supplied the length of the array while declaring the variable instead we have assigned the last value of the VBA array using VBA Redim function.
 Redim holds the last value of the array to be passed.

 Example #3 – Create a Function Insert Month Names Using Array

 We have seen how to work with arrays in VBA.
-Now we will see how to work with an array to create a VBA function in Excel.
+Now we will see how to work with an array to create a VBA functions in Excel.
 The function is nothing but a user-defined function in VBA.
 Apart from using built-in functions excel VBA allows us to create our own functions as well.

 Function List_Of_Months() List_Of_Months = Array("Jan", "Feb", "Mar", "Apr", "May", "Jun", "Jul", "Aug", "Sep", "Oct", "Nov", "Dec") End Function